danielchen-pyc/danielchen-pyc.github.io/content/_experiences/sony-pictures.md

 ## Confidentiality
 Since the films we make are highly confidential for not only us, but most importantly, the company's clients - one small leak of any detail of the movie will mess up their whole marketing scheme and cost them tens of thousands/millions of dollars (just for example, the latest *Spiderman No Way Home*, as well as most of the previous Spiderman movies). **Roughly 80-90% of the applications** the employees and artists use are completely internal with limited access to the internet.
 Moreover, any software request (python package installation, internet access to a specific tool, etc.) requires the approval of the security team.
 The more access the software might need, the higher the level of approval is required.

-Here, you will find the outline of my projects in Imageworks without the minor details, due to confidentiality.
+Here, you will find the rough purpose/outline of my projects at Sony Pictures Imageworks without the minor details, due to confidentiality.

 <br/>